exvertus/thomasflanigan/content/tech/blog/pelican-migration.md

 I took a look at the current options for static site generation that Python has to offer and settled on [Pelican](https://blog.getpelican.com/).
 With this I would only have the [jinja2](https://jinja.palletsprojects.com/) templating syntax to grapple with, something I had much more familiarity with.
-And of course if I required any further customization (and I quickly found out *I would*), Pelican provides "sky's the limit" customization via their plugin interface, so with 11 years of on and off Python experience,
+And of course if I required any further customization (and I quickly found out I *would*), Pelican provides "sky's the limit" customization via their plugin interface, so with 11 years of off-and-on Python experience,
 I was feeling pretty good about undergoing a bigger switch and migrating over.

 ### The real work was the customization